rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

     This includes: Standard resize down.

-**NOTE**: Resizing is not available for workload-optimized Cloud Servers.
-For information on your available options, see [Changing the size of your workload-optimized Cloud Server](/how-to/upgrading-resources-for-general-purpose-or-io-optimized-cloud-servers).
+**NOTE**: Resizing is not available for work-optimized Cloud Servers.
+For information on your available options, see [Upgrade resources for General Purpose or work-optimized Cloud Servers](/how-to/upgrading-resources-for-general-purpose-or-io-optimized-cloud-servers).

 #### Can I buy extra storage?